Keyboard shortcuts

 tasker-ctl remote update

-# 3. Generate a step handler
+# 3. Scaffold a step handler from a template

 tasker-ctl template generate step_handler --language python --param name=ValidateOrder

-# 4. Generate a task template
+# 4. Scaffold a task template

 tasker-ctl template generate task_template --language python \